-Through the study of light at the nano and micro scales, I explore fundamental questions in wave physics and their applications to practical problems.
+Through the study of light at the nano, micro, and meso scales, I explore fundamental questions in wave physics and their applications.

 Some representative examples of my work include mesoscopic correlations in wavefront-shaping experiments, realizations of optical bound states in the continuum (see our review paper on BIC) and exceptional rings in photonic crystal slabs, and a new type of transparent displays based on plasmonic nanostructures; all of them involve both experiment and theory.
 My publications page has tags on more topics that I work on.